redox-os/book/src/configuration-settings.md

     acid = {}
     ```

-3. Build the `acid` package and create a new Redox image:
+3. Build the `acid` package and update the Redox image:

     ```sh
-    make r.acid image
+    make rp.acid
     ```

 Done!
-The `acid` package is now included in your new Redox image.
+The `acid` package is now included in your Redox image.

 ### Binary Packages

 By default, the Redox build system builds all packages from source (i.e., recipes).
-If you want to use [pre-built packages](https://static.redox-os.org/pkg/) from our build server, however, there's a TOML option for it.
+If you want to use [pre-compiled packages](https://static.redox-os.org/pkg/) from our build server, however, there's a TOML option for it.

 This is useful for some purposes, such as producing development builds, confirming package status from the Redox package server, and reducing image build time with large programs.

-1. Open the `my_desktop.toml` file:
+1. Open the `my-desktop.toml` file:

     ```sh
-    nano config/your-cpu/my_desktop.toml
+    nano config/your-cpu/my-desktop.toml
     ```

 2. Add the binary package below the `[packages]` section: